danieltjw/aifutures/README.md

         - Independent AGI can self-correct
         - Narrow AI inherits from humans biases

-Humans will be less cost efficient than AAIGI
+Humans will be less cost efficient than AGI
+- requires ~20 years of training to be productive
 - require more energy and resources to upkeep
     - body
         - food